👤 Which are the Forex Trading Styles?

 (4) Forex Carry Trading

-Carry trading means buying a Forex currency offering a high-interest rate and selling a currency offering a low-interest rate.
-Profits are generated from the daily interest rate differential on a daily basis.
+Carry trading involves buying a currency with a high interest rate and selling one with a low interest rate.
+Profits come from the daily interest rate differential.

 (5) Fundamental Analysis and Trading